hyperledger/fabric/docs/source/certs_management.md

 **Orderer:** X.509 Certificates used to enroll orderer nodes, located physically on the node or mapped to the node.
 For a Fabric orderer node to start, it must have a valid Enrollment Certificate with the required attributes.

 **Client:** X.509 Certificates that allow signed requests to be passed from clients to Fabric nodes.
-These requests require a signature for admin level certificates.
+Client certs define the identities of client applications submitting transactions to a Fabric network.

 ### TLS Certificates